anderson-aristotle/unix-cli/README.md

 Paths are string (textual) representations of your current place in the file hiearchy (or "tree").

-Examine this path: `/Users/berzelba`.
+Examine this path: `/Users/GA`.
 The leading slash (`/`) is the root of the file system.
 The next part `Users` indicates that there is a directory, or folder, with the name "Users" inside the root of the file system.
-Within the "Users" directory is another directory named `berzelba`.
-The string `/Users/berzelba` is an absolute path to the home directory for the current user on my machine.
+Within the "Users" directory is another directory named `GA`.
+The string `/Users/GA` is an absolute path to the home directory for the current user on my machine.

 ### Absolute Paths